PilzDE/pilz_robots/prbt_hardware_support/README.md

 With `pg70` referring to __Schunk PG plus 70__.
 For more on gripper models see [prbt_grippers](https://github.com/PilzDE/prbt_grippers).

+The optional argument `enable_safety_interface` can be used to start ROS without connecting to a safety controller.
+Keep in mind that this disables all safety features, so it should only be used for debugging purposes.

 Currently, we only support the following configurations depending on the safety controller.
 If the safety controller is changed, please ensure that the arguments are set as shown in the table.

 | Argument name | Default value with PSS400 | Default value with PNOZmulti |